awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

        IDENTIFIED BY '<password>';
    ```

-1. Take a manual snapshot of the Aurora MySQL DB cluster to be the replication slave before setting up replication\.
-If you need to reestablish replication with the DB cluster as a replication slave, you can restore the Aurora MySQL DB cluster from this snapshot instead of having to import the data from your MySQL DB instance into a new Aurora MySQL DB cluster\.
+1. Take a manual snapshot of the Aurora MySQL DB cluster to be the read replica before setting up replication\.
+If you need to reestablish replication with the DB cluster as a read replica, you can restore the Aurora MySQL DB cluster from this snapshot instead of having to import the data from your MySQL DB instance into a new Aurora MySQL DB cluster\.

 1. Make the Amazon Aurora DB cluster the replica\.
 Connect to the Amazon Aurora DB cluster as the master user and identify the source MySQL database as the replication master by using the [ mysql\_rds\_set\_external\_master](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_set_external_master.html) procedure\.
 Use the master log file name and master log position that you determined in Step 2\.
 The following is an example\.